polexes/exp-go-1/ReadMe.md

 test compress html
-Make sure seo limti charaters are respected(ez title in backend is 80 chracters) test footer dobule check again everything gets replaced remidner setup json
+Make sure seo limti charaters are respected(ez title in backend is 80 chracters) test footer make sure background src image is supported dobule check again everything gets replaced remidner setup json
 Setup Font
 check altenrative lang
-amp always generate(maybe cache 10 min)
+test again there are no missing tags amp always generate(maybe cache 10 min)
 -- compress amp future task in the future(and also to check nav menu all devices) --
 ### TO do Handle: